Nicholas Ray: Personal life

 Increasingly unmanageable after his father's death, Ray was sent to Chicago to live with his sister Ruth and enroll in Robert A. Waller High, returning to La Crosse Central midway through his final year.
-According to school newspapers and yearbooks, he was popular, with a good sense of humour about himself.
-He played football and basketball, and was a cheerleader, perhaps more social activities than athletic commitments.
-Debate was a greater interest, and he took elocution lessons, and then joined "Falstaff Club," the school's drama group, though not as an onstage presence.
-According to biographer Patrick McGilligan, as an adolescent he was "fundamentally restless and lonely," and "prone to long, ambiguous silences."
-This was characteristic of conversations with Ray for the rest of his life.
-Gifted with a mellifluous, deep voice, however, Ray won a scholarship to be an announcer at the local radio station, WKBH, for a year, while he was enrolled in La Crosse Teachers College.
-(Later, he would describe this award as "a scholarship to any university in the world"—a narrative embellishment typical of him.
-He reported that the summer following, he joined a troupe of stunt fliers, but also of working with an airborne bootlegger.)
+He was popular, with a good sense of humor about himself.
+He played football and basketball, and was involved in the "Falstaff Club," the school's drama group, though not as an onstage presence.
+His mellifluous, deep voice earned him a scholarship to be an announcer at the local radio station, WKBH, for a year, while he was enrolled in La Crosse Teachers College.